-Cumberland County conducted an Analysis of Impediments to Fair Housing Choice (AI) in 2025.
-The new AI outlines public policies that may have a negative effect on affordable housing and residential investment, and an action plan to address the identified impediments.
-The 2025 AI planning process included a plethora of public engagement including:

-- 6 large focus groups

-- 2 public community meetings
+The Borough of Carlisle and Cumberland County conducted an Analysis of Impediments to Fair Housing Choice (AI) in 2025.
+A new AI is currently under development concurrently with the Consolidated Planning effort that will outline public policies that may have a negative effect on affordable housing and residential investment, and an action plan to address the identified impediments.
+The 2025 AI planning process included a plethora of public engagement including: 6 large focus groups; 2 public community meetings; County-wide community survey; Housing Summit event.

-- Countywide community survey

-- Housing Summit event

-- Public hearings